Accepting new clients. In network with Premera, Lifewise, and some Blue Cross Blue Shield plans.

 And then I’ll prop you up, and together we’ll figure out how and where to take the next step, so you can take it at a pace that’s right for you.

-Therapy with me is intentional
+Therapy with me is structured and intentional.

 If you’ve been in therapy before and felt like you were going in circles, I can relate, and it’s a frustrating place to be.